-Marking should include positive as well as developmental points.

-- Marking should normally be of contrasting colour to the pupil's work (unless for display purposes where the wish is not to spoil the appearance of the work). - Comments should be clear, legible and in appropriate language and script, so that the pupil can understand and react appropriately. - Similar types of mistakes or achievements, which conform with the criteria for marking the work and which the teacher has decided to draw to the attention of the pupil, should be marked in the same manner throughout the school.
+- Marking can include positive as well as developmental points. - Marking should normally be of contrasting colour to the pupil's work (unless for display purposes where the wish is not to spoil the appearance of the work). - Comments should be clear, legible and in appropriate language and script, so that the pupil can understand and react appropriately. - Similar types of mistakes or achievements, which conform with the criteria for marking the work and which the teacher has decided to draw to the attention of the pupil, should be marked in the same manner throughout the school.
 A marking key is attached to this policy document. - Differences in marking practice between the key stages are evident.
 In KS1 it is more usual to verbally discuss errors.
-In KS2 it is more common to draw the pupil's attention to errors in writing - so long as these errors are in relation to the criteria for the piece of work. - Generally work in any subject is marked to subject specific criteria.
-Neatness and presentation should NOT be an overriding factor unless that is the criteria. - In the case of Mathematics, it is general practice to have right and wrong answers to individual items and the pupil's work is usually marked as correct or incorrect.
+In KS2 it is more common to draw the pupil's attention to errors in writing so long as these errors are in relation to the criteria for the piece of work.

+- In the case of Mathematics, it is general practice to have right and wrong answers to individual items and the pupil's work is usually marked as correct or incorrect.
 If a pupil has not understood the work and may have many wrong answers, it is advisable not to mark every wrong answer, but to write a constructive comment at the end such as "We will go through this work again together before you correct this Kate".
 It is also more common in Mathematics for teachers to set out work in the pupil's book to show the appropriate method. - For most pieces of work the learning objective should be put at the beginning of the work.
-These can be incorporated into the title of the work. - Whenever possible work should be marked with the pupil as they are working to allow discussion and encouragement. - Teacher's initials at the end of a piece of work only acknowledge work has been seen but not marked accurately. - Supply staff, non-class teacher or other adults should initial all marking. - Time should be given to pupils for reading comments on work and maybe given for completion of corrections. - Pupils must have the opportunity to act on these comments either in correcting the original or in the future pieces of work. - The use of stickers / stars etc is acceptable but at the discretion of each teacher. - If a child is absent record this in their book (KS2 only)
+These can be incorporated into the title of the work. - Whenever possible work should be marked with the pupil as they are working to allow discussion and encouragement. - Work in writing and mathematics may be marked I (Independently), T (Teacher support) or TA (Teaching Assistant support), to indicate how learning was achieved. - Highlight in green all good points of learning in long writing. - Teacher's initials at the end of a piece of work only acknowledge work has been seen but not marked accurately. - Supply staff, non-class teacher or other adults should initial all marking. - Time should be given to pupils for reading comments on work and maybe given for completion of corrections. - Pupils must have the opportunity to act on these comments either in correcting the original or in the future pieces of work.
+Purple Polishing pens are used by the children to edit long writing work. - The use of stickers / stampers etc is acceptable but at the discretion of each teacher. - If a child is absent record this in their book (KS2 only)